How To Install Herringbone Laminate Flooring: Step-By-Step Guide

 Fit the Threshold Bar or Transition Trim:

 After I lock the planks in, I add a threshold bar or a matching trim.
-I make sure it’s one the manufacturer recommends.
+I make sure it’s one that the manufacturer recommends.
 This bar covers the expansion gap.
 It also creates a strong and clean transition.
-I find this works very well between two different floor types or at an exterior door.
+This works very well between two different floor types or at an exterior door.

-For a standard UK doorway (about 762mm wide), my plank cut is 742mm to allow for the gap.
+For a standard UK doorway (about 762mm wide), the plank cut is 742mm to allow for the gap.

 Finalize the Fit:

 Slide each cut plank into place under the jamb.
-I always double-check that my threshold bar sits level and lines up with both floors.
+Double-check that the threshold bar sits level and lines up with both floors.

 Data Point: The expansion gap needs to be 10mm.